kontulai/testing_demo/README.md

 Robot tests are in a single file /robot_tests/Selenium.txt Test results can be found in the project folder in `report.html` and `log.html` It's easier to demonstrate the tests using ride.py editor.
+Open ride:

+	ride.py

+* open /robot_tests folder
+* you can present and run tests easier with this editor

 TODO:
 =====